st-tech/gatling-operator/docs/quickstart-guide.md

 kubectl logs gatling-sample01-runner-tkplh -c gatling-runner -f
 ```

-The output is similar to:
+Expected output would be like this:

 ```bash
 Wait until 2022-02-25 06:07:25